shannon-6block/lotus-miner/README_en.md

 lotus sync wait
 ```

-Use the address to get testnet coins from the [Slack](https://filecoinproject.slack.com/archives/C017CCH1MHB).
+Send some FILs to the generated address.

 Start miner.
 Need to complete the test coin getting, miner registering, and node synchronization before.
 ```
-# check the balance of the testnet coins
+# check the balance of the genetated address
 lotus wallet balance

 # Use miner registration results to initialize miner